rambinshtokc/DeepCompressionAnalysis/README.md

 #### Noise Robustness

 The Autoencoder exhibited a decline in reconstruction quality with increasing noise levels.
 The MSE increased from `0.00426` to `0.00815` as Gaussian noise with a standard deviation of `0.1` was added.
-Regularization techniques improved the robustness to noise, particularly Elastic Net, which provided a more stable reconstruction quality under noisy conditions.
+Regularization techniques of L2 improved the robustness to noise which provided a more stable reconstruction quality under noisy conditions.

 **Figures:**